ed-chin-git/SQL_Research/Interview Exercise/README.md

 ON abtest_users.user_id = abtest_purchases.user_id
 GROUP BY segment;
 Eventually, I renamed my conversion column to ppu (that stands for "purchases per user") and converted it to float format for easier interpretation.
-…

-And that's it!
-Did you manage to navigate around all the traps and solve it?
-Congratulations!
-Very nice job!!

-Couldn't fully solve it?
-Or couldn't start it at all?
-No worries - I have 60 more SQL exercises for you.
-They start from the very basics (SELECT * FROM datatable;) and guide you to the intermediate level (JOIN, HAVING, subqueries)...